To submit a Medium story to a publication, you need to be the author of the publication.

-However, the pros of publishing on a publication are so rewarding in comparison to the cons that I highly recommend to be patient and use publications.
+However, the pros of publishing on a publication are so rewarding in comparison to the cons that I highly recommend being patient and using publications.

 Today you learned how to apply for a publication on Medium.

-To recap, applying to a Medium publication vary from publication to publication.
+To recap, applying to a Medium publication varies from publication to publication.
 There is no generic “Apply Here” button.

 Most of the time, there is a “Write for Us” (or something similar) call-to-action on a publication’s home page.
 This is usually an article that describes the application process and guidelines.

 When you are getting started on Medium, finding and getting accepted into publications can be a hassle.

 However, it is worth spending your time on.

 With publications, you can get hundreds of times bigger audience (and earnings) compared to self-publishing.

 I hope you get your story on publication soon!